isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 ::

-  #go to where the Nextflow executable file was installed in this example it will be outside the Nextflow-GCgather directory
+  #Go to where the Nextflow executable file was installed in this example.
+It will be outside the Nextflow-GCgather directory.
-  #first, we go out of Nextflow-GCgather directory
+  #First, we get out of Nextflow-GCgather directory.
   $cd ..
   #execute nextflow with docker image:
   $./nextflow run Nextflow-GCgather/Nextflow-GCgather.nf -with-docker gcr.io/genomics-tools/samtools

 .. note:: This Bam file is quite large, it may take about 15 mins ~ 20 mins to run.

-Once Nextflow is finished, the result will be on the screen, or you can find it at **Nextflow-GCgather/Sam_results/final_gc_stats_out.txt**
+Once Nextflow is finished, the result will be on the screen, or you can find it at **Nextflow-GCgather/Sam_results/final_gc_stats_out.txt**.

 Running Nextflow with visualization
 -----------------------------------
-You can use this command instead to run Nextflow, it will out put a visualization file named "flowchart.png"
+You can use this command instead to run Nextflow; it will out put a visualization file named "flowchart.png".

 ::